DopplerHQ/radar/README.md

 ```

 ## Why it matters
 API token leakage is rampant.
 In a high profile study, North Carolina State University identified over 200,000 secrets across 100,000 public GitHub repositories.
 These secrets were sitting on the public internet and available to any adversary.
-With these secrets, anyone could have accessed confidential (and possibly even legally protected) data.
+With these secrets, anyone could have accessed confidential/legally protected data or racked up a huge bill.
 Static secrets also tend to indicate the use of that same secret across all environments, breaking another security best practice.
 Security is hard™, but a few small steps can go a long way towards increasing your organization's security posture.

 ## How it works